 When you first start thinking about elder care for your parents, it's natural to feel a mix of love, concern, and maybe a little bit of uncertainty.
 This guide helps you feel capable and prepared, one step at a time.

 Sometimes the signs that a parent needs more support are obvious.
 Other times, they're subtle and easy to miss—especially if you're not seeing your parent every day.
 Understanding what to look for can help you intervene before a small concern becomes a bigger problem.
+Learning how to know if your parent needs help is an important first step in this journey.

 unsteady walking, difficulty getting up from a chair, or reluctance to move around the house